 What we believe

-We affirm historic Christian orthodoxy and one of the earliest and most universally accepted of Christian creeds.
+We affirm historic Christian orthodoxy as one of the earliest and most universally accepted of Christian creeds.
 We are a community in theological dialogue with the past and the present, seeking to understand and respond faithfully to the Gospel in our time.

 The Nicene Creed gives a summary of the doctrinal commitments of this community, and the larger worldwide church in general.
 However, we do not think the best way to know what we believe is to read it off a page.We believe the best way to determine what a group of people believe is to watch them – or better yet, join them and discover it from the inside.